Sweet Dumpling Squash: What It Is + How to Cook It

 Pro tip: Cover the baking sheet with aluminum foil for easy cleanup.

-Roast the squash in the oven for about 40 minutes until soft when pierced with a fork.
+Roast the squash in a 400°F oven for about 40 minutes until soft when pierced with a fork.

 What else can you do with this squash?

 To microwave.
-Place on a microwave safe plate, cut side down with 2 tablespoons of water.
+Place on a microwave-safe plate, cut side down, with two tablespoons of water.
 Microwave for 5 minutes.
 Turn it over and microwave an additional 4-5 minutes, until tender.

 How to use it for sweet recipes

-Cook the squash by one of the 4 methods above.
+Cook the squash by one of the four methods above.
 Scoop out the meat if you cooked it halved.
 At this point, you can freeze it or use it right away.

-You can then use it for quick breads, cakes and cookies, pies, pudding, cheesecake, waffles and pancakes, brownies, fudge and the like.
+You can then use it for quick breads, cakes, cookies, pies, pudding, cheesecake, waffles and pancakes, brownies, fudge, and the like.
 Substitute this squash for any pumpkin or butternut squash recipe.

 It pairs especially well with cinnamon, nutmeg, cloves, brown sugar and vanilla for sweet recipes.